Department-of-Surveying-and-Geomatics/MINI-PROJECT-GROUP-3/README.md

-This Python script performs geospatial analysis on traverse data.
+This Python code carries out an analysis on traverse data.

-Functionalities:
+Function:

 Data Parsing (dataParsing function):